KIDA-BfR/GenEval/README.md

 ## Main goal
 ---
 The idea behind the creation of such library is to be able to validate the data extraction performance of an LLM - or any other data extraction tool.
 For now, six different data types can be analysed.
-They are listed under **Type of extracted data**.
+They are listed under **As an input**.
 More processing methods can/ will be added.

-You need first at least one PDF file containing all the relevant data.
-Then you will produce a ground truth table - in which you read and copied the PDF file content of interest.
+To use this library, you will produce a ground truth table - in which you read and copied at least one PDF file content of interest.
-The you will produce an extracted "compared" table - by an LLM or another tool - for which you asked to extract the same content as in your ground truth table.
+Then you will produce an extracted "compared" table - by an LLM or another tool - for which you asked to extract the same content as in your ground truth table.

 This library is relevant if a bigger LLM extraction project is undertaken.
 You can apply this library to a sample of PDF files, from which you would have previously extracted the data - by hand and via the use of an LLM.